There are few phenomena in the realm of athletics as fascinating and awe-inspiring as the two-sport star.

 Erstad was a two-time All-Star, a Silver Slugger, a three-time Gold Glover and a World Series champion with the Angels.
 But before the Halos made him the No. 1 overall pick in the 1995 MLB Draft -- a Draft that also included a high schooler Tom Brady, who was taken by the Expos in the 18th round -- Erstad was the punter for the undefeated national champion 1994 Nebraska football team.
 In the Cornhuskers' Orange Bowl win over Miami, Erstad averaged 41.1 yards on his seven punts, with a long of 54 yards.

 Drafted in the same first round as Erstad, eighth overall in 1995, the longtime Rockies star was also a college quarterback at Tennessee.
-In fact, he was even ahead of Peyton Manning on the depth chart Manning's freshman year, until Helton hurt his knee in a loss to Mississippi State and was replaced by Manning.
+In fact, he was even ahead of Peyton Manning on the depth chart during Manning's freshman year until Helton suffered a knee injury during a loss to Mississippi State and was replaced by Manning.
 It all worked out for Helton in the end, as he went on to belt 369 home runs in his MLB career, make five All-Star teams and win a batting title.

 The Big Hurt went to Auburn on a football scholarship after he was passed over in the 1986 MLB Draft out of high school.
 He played tight end for the Tigers his freshman year and caught three passes for 45 yards, but he soon joined the baseball team -- and the rest is history.
 The White Sox drafted Thomas seventh overall in 1989, Thomas won back-to-back MVP Awards in 1993 and '94, crushed 521 homers in a 19-year career, and was elected to the Hall of Fame in 2014.